David Doubilet

 Jennifer Hayes

 Jennifer Hayes is a contributing photographer and speaker for National Geographic Partners.
-Jennifer is an aquatic biologist that has directed her focus to photojournalism specializing in natural history, conservation, and the documentation of freshwater and marine environments.
+Jennifer is an aquatic biologist who has directed her focus to photojournalism specializing in natural history, conservation, and the documentation of freshwater and marine environments.
 She and her partner, David Doubilet, collaborate on assignments from the equator to the polar ice.
-She has descended beneath Botswana’s Okavango Delta, explored the world beneath oil and gas rigs, documented remote and wild Cuba and submerged into Greenland’s fjords choked with icebergs.
+She has descended beneath Botswana’s Okavango Delta, explored the world beneath oil and gas rigs, documented remote and wild Cuba, and submerged into Greenland’s fjords choked with icebergs.

 #CollaborationConservtaionScienceStorytelling